Effects of the April 2010 Eyjafjallajökull eruption: Funeral of Lech and Maria Kaczyńska

 The funeral of President of Poland Lech Kaczyński and his wife, who died on 10 April 2010 in a plane crash in Smolensk, Russia, took place on 18 April.
 Due to the disruptions in travel, several national leaders cancelled their plans to attend, including Barack Obama, Stephen Harper, Angela Merkel, and Nicolas Sarkozy.
 Presidential aide Jacek Sasin initially said a postponement until later that day or even the following day was a "very serious alternative", but it was later announced that the funeral would take place as planned.
 On 17 April, delegations from India, Japan, South Korea, Mexico, New Zealand and Pakistan confirmed they would not attend.
 Obama released a statement on Saturday afternoon saying that he would not be able to attend the funeral due to the traffic disruptions.
-He stated, in a phone call to acting President Bronisław Komorowski, "Michelle and I continue to have the Polish people in our thoughts and prayers..."
+He stated, in a phone call to acting president Bronisław Komorowski, "Michelle and I continue to have the Polish people in our thoughts and prayers..."

-Disruption to Royals
+Disruption to royal families

 The travel plans of members of European royal families from countries such as the Netherlands, Norway, Sweden, and Spain were cancelled — they had intended to travel to Copenhagen to celebrate the 70th birthday of Margrethe II of Denmark.
 The Dutch, Norwegian, and Swedish royal families changed their plans from air to car or rail.

 The British royal family's travel plans were disrupted, including the cancellation of the Prince of Wales's attendance at the state funeral of the Polish president and first lady, and the Princess Royal's plan to visit Halifax, Nova Scotia for a Canadian Forces celebration, scheduled for 21 April.